 Langan, John.
 College Writing Skills with Readings.
 9th ed., McGraw-Hill, 2013 ISBN -9780078036279 Buy used or rent.
-Students will also purchase the Connect Composition Essentials when first going in to the Connect portion of the course.
+NO CONNECT NEEDED

 This course satisfies a Core Curriculum Requirement: Yes-Communication Foundational Component Area

 Core Curriculum Objectives addressed:

 - Communications skills-to include effective written, oral and visual communication - Critical thinking skills-to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - Teamwork-to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal - Personal Responsibility-to include the ability to connect choices, actions, and consequences to ethical decision-making.